mediafly/extensions-documentation/extensions.md

 2. Send configuration parameters to the app

 #### Use 1: Receive configuration information from the app
-Interactives can implement mflyDataInit, using method 1.
+Extensions can implement mflyDataInit, using method 1.

 		function mflyDataInit(obj) {
 			// obj = JSON object that contains initial configuration